Tensor network approximation of Koopman operators: Tensor network approximation method

-Next, in \cref{sec:compact_approx,sec:compact_res}, we give concrete examples of operators satisfying \crefrange{prty:V1}{prty:V6} based on the techniques proposed in \cite{DasEtAl21,GiannakisValva24,GiannakisValva24b}.
-Besides these schemes, any approximation technique for Koopman operators satisfying the requisite properties may be employed in the subsequent steps of our tensor network approximation framework.
+Examples of approximation techniques leading to operators satisfying \crefrange{prty:V1}{prty:V6} are described in \cref{app:spectral_approx}.
+These methods are based on the papers \cites{DasEtAl21,GiannakisValva24,GiannakisValva25}.
+Besides these schemes, any approximation technique for Koopman operators satisfying the requisite properties may be employed in the subsequent steps of our tensor network framework.